Job for a Cowboy: Genesis (2007–2008)

 Guitarist Al Glassman, who was originally the guitarist for Despised Icon, joined Job for a Cowboy in late 2008.

 In March 2007, Job for a Cowboy completed their debut full-length album, Genesis.
 It was recorded at Blue Light Audio Media in Phoenix, Arizona, with producer Cory Spotts.
 It was mixed by Sabbat guitarist Andy Sneap.
 Released on May 15, the album peaked at No. 54 on the Billboard 200 and sold nearly 13,000 copies in its first week, which made Genesis the highest-charting heavy metal debut since Slipknot's 1999 debut album.
-The album received generally positive reviews, with Kerrang! magazine saying, "an album that quite literally obliterates everyone else currently residing within the death and grind scenes" and "one of the year's most essential metal purchases."
+The album received generally positive reviews.
+Kerrang! magazine said, "an album that quite literally obliterates everyone else currently residing within the death and grind scenes" and "one of the year's most essential metal purchases."

 In June 2007, the band performed at the Download Festival in Donington Park, England.
-The group also played at the Sounds of the Underground festival along with Amon Amarth, Chimaira, Gwar, and Shadows Fall.
-In October, Job for a Cowboy co-headlined the 2007 Radio Rebellion Tour, teaming up with Behemoth, Gojira, and Beneath the Massacre.
+The group played at the Sounds of the Underground festival with Amon Amarth, Chimaira, Gwar, and Shadows Fall.
+In October, Job for a Cowboy co-headlined the 2007 Radio Rebellion Tour with Behemoth, Gojira, and Beneath the Massacre.
 The band featured on the 2008 Gigantour with headliners Megadeth, Children of Bodom, In Flames, and High on Fire.
-In addition, they confirmed for a number of festivals during 2008, including Wacken Open Air in Germany and a second appearance at England's Download Festival.
-Job for a Cowboy embarked on a U.S. headlining tour in November and December 2008 with supporting acts Hate Eternal and All Shall Perish.
-In 2008, Job for a Cowboy once again won the award for Best Metal Band at The Arizona Ska Punk Awards, and took home the award again the next year at the 2009 Awards Ceremony.
+They were confirmed for a number of festivals during 2008, including Wacken Open Air in Germany and a second appearance at England's Download Festival.
+Job for a Cowboy headlined a U.S. tour in November and December 2008 with supporting acts Hate Eternal and All Shall Perish.
+In 2008, Job for a Cowboy won Best Metal Band at The Arizona Ska Punk Awards again, and again the next year at the 2009 Awards Ceremony.

-In late 2008, guitarist Ravi Bhadriraju left Job for a Cowboy to return to school because he wanted to pursue a more rewarding career in the medical field.
-He was replaced with former Despised Icon guitarist Al Glassman.
+In late 2008, guitarist Ravi Bhadriraju left Job for a Cowboy to pursue a career in medicine.
+Former Despised Icon guitarist Al Glassman replaced him.